cheblin/PrimitiveCollections/README.md

 For communication between caller and responder and for holding iterator state, the tag is used.
 The tag is allocated in the stack and has `int` or `long` primitive types.

-Example, iterate over and print content of the`IntIntNullMap` K-int V-nullable int,  map
+For example, iterate over and print the content of the `IntIntNullMap`
+Map where:
+K - int
+V - nullable int
 ```java
 public StringBuilder toString( StringBuilder dst ) {
     if (dst == null) dst = new StringBuilder( assigned * 10 );